jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/forth-month/MinutesForMeetingForWorshipConcernForBusiness.rst

       2. Start up new `Meeting House`_ committee, let this season until next month?
-         How are moving forward with renovations and contructor. `Ginger`_ and `Sarah`_ concern about ongoing project, in place of `Meeting Home`_ raise up `Meeting House`_ with old members of `Meeting Hom`_. `Julie`_ would love to take up sweat equity, `Molly`_ take charge of contractors. `Martha`_ nodded for being responsiblity.
+         How are moving forward with renovations and contructor. `Ginger`_ and `Sarah`_ concern about ongoing project, in place of `Meeting Home`_ raise up `Meeting House`_ with old members of the `Meeting Home`_ committee.
+         `Julie R.`_ would love to take up sweat equity, `Molly`_ take charge of contractors. `Martha`_ nodded for being responsiblity.

-         `Finance Committee`_ take charge of fundrising? `Molly`_ really likes idea.
-Given that other members agree voluteers, pull out fundrising part where it should live and who charge `Finance Committee`_ with what it would take.
+         `Jeremy`_ asked if the `Finance Committee`_ should take charge of fundrising?
+         `Molly`_ really likes idea.
+Given that other members have agreed to be voluteers for specific seactions.
+Pull out fundrising part where it should live and who charge `Finance Committee`_ with what it would take.

-         Friendly admindedtion with four parts, with the group should determine clerk with
+         Friendly amendment with four parts, with the group should determine clerk with

-         * Maintaince and Renovation - Daniel
+         * Maintaince and Renovation - `Daniel`_

-         * Ground - Martha
+         * Ground - `Martha`_

-         * Sweat Equity - Julie
+         * Sweat Equity - `Julie R.`_

-         * Contractors - Molly and Ann
+         * Contractors - `Molly`_ and `Ann`_

          Group will meet to determine the clerk.
-Clerk concerned with current charge, his partner about there has to be some point a process for deciding on design and aseatics of the new Meeting House.
-Linda Seger may have interest and leadership on this matter.
-Meeting approach Linda about leading Meeting and will be an unfolding as process.
+Clerk concerned with current charge, his partner about there has to be some point a process for deciding on design and aseatics of the new Meeting House. `Linda Seger`_ may have interest and leadership on this matter.
+Meeting approach `Linda`_ about leading Meeting and will be an unfolding as process.
 Carlton would be in favor of Linda's participation.
-Carlton doesn't , consulting member, Linda a "member-at-large" and explore Linda's role as "ad hoc" member of Meeting House shepard our process internal and external design and appearence of space.
+Carlton doesn't , consulting member, `Linda`_ a "member-at-large" and explore `Linda`_'s role as "ad hoc" member of Meeting House shepard our process internal and external design and appearence of space.

+         `Lisa`_ asks what address she should use for the renewal of the ad in
-         `Lisa`_ adds June Friends Journal and telephone update.
-Due in June and starting in `June`_. `Lisa`_ change form to current address.
+         Friends Journal and about the telephone update.
+It is due in June and starting `Lisa`_ will changethe form to the current address.

          `Joyce`_ asked logestical question about how we get from here to new meeting house curious when library can be moved?
 Sweat Equaty question and coordinated.
 Wouldn't happend until after May. `Joyce`_ contact `Julie R.`_ about physical move from Pride center to new Meeting House.
-There may be things on `Molly`_ about donation list of other `Sweat Equity`_ days, a week of April 29th and 30th for work days.
+There may be things on `Molly`_ about donation list of other Sweat Equity days, a week of April 29th and 30th for work days.

          `Ginger`_ will contact the Pride center about moving in May 7th.
 No bid yet on floors. `Finance Committee`_ if we are able to do a full donation for May to Pride